-The 4% rule says that in your first year of retirement, you can withdraw 4% of your retirement savings.
-So if you have $1 million saved, you would take $40,000 out during your first retired year, either in a lump sum or as a series of payments.
-In subsequent years you would adjust this amount upward to keep up with cost-of-living increases.
+So, if you have $1 million saved, you would take $40,000 out during your first year of retirement either in a lump sum or as a series of payments.
+In subsequent years of retirement, you would adjust this amount upward to keep up with cost-of-living increases.

-The idea is that if you follow this rule, you shouldn't have to worry about running out of money in retirement.
+The idea is that, if you follow this rule, you shouldn't have to worry about running out of money in retirement.
 Specifically, the 4% rule is designed to make sure your money has a high probability of lasting for a minimum of 30 years.

-Continuing our example, we saw in the previous section that our couple would need $4,000 per month ($48,000 per year) from their savings.
-So, in this case, our couple should aim for $1.2 million in retirement savings to provide $48,000 per year in sustainable retirement income.
+We saw in the previous section that our couple would need $4,000 per month ($48,000 per year) from their savings.
+So, in this case, they should aim for $1.2 million in retirement savings accounts, such as a 401(k) plan or individual retirement account (IRA), to provide $48,000 per year in sustainable retirement income.

 The bottom line on retirement savings goals

-Furthermore, it's worth mentioning that there are other considerations.
-For one thing, not all retirement plans are equal when it comes to income.
-Money that you withdraw from a traditional IRA or 401(k) will be considered taxable income.
-On the other hand, any money you withdraw from a Roth IRA or 401(k) is generally not taxable at all, which may change the calculation a bit.
+Furthermore, it's worth mentioning that not all retirement plans are equal when it comes to income.
+Money you withdraw from a traditional IRA or 401(k) will be considered taxable income.
+On the other hand, any money you withdraw from a Roth IRA or Roth 401(k) is generally not taxable at all, which may change the calculation a bit.

 There are other potential considerations as well.
 Many workers have to retire earlier than they planned.
 For example, about 3 million workers retired earlier than they anticipated because of the COVID-19 pandemic.